nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the find item mechanism behaves at each step.

 Step 1.
-The user executes `findi chair mattress` command to find the orders containing items with the keywords keychain or apple.
+The user executes `findi chair mattress` command to find the items with the keywords chair or mattress.
 The `findi` command calls `FindItemCommandParser` which checks for the correct command syntax and separates the keywords, utilising each space as a delimiter.

 Step 2.
 The keywords are then passed into a constructor for `ItemContainsKeywordsPredicate`,